dpark926/CODETEST-GetSwift/README.md

 - Location
 - Package Info

 The drones API returns a random list of drones with their id, location and package (if carrying).
 The first thing to notice is that every drone has a current location which can be compared with the location of the depo.
 I'm using the Halversine formula to calculate the distance between one point to another.
-With that, I can then determine the time that'll take for the drone to reach its destination.
+With that, I used the amount of hours as a point of reference to determine the amount of hours, minutes and seconds that are left for the drone to reach its destination.

+For formula for time is : time = distance/speed

 Each drone is either carrying a package or not.
 However, all drones have a current location that is different of the depo which means that they are on its way back to the depo.
 I have also incorporate the time that'll take for them to reach the depo.
 These drones are highlighted in orange which indicates that they are available for delivery.